tphummel/blog/_posts/2017-04-30-found-facts.md

 ## Summary

 There is information swirling around us, everywhere we go.
-Sometimes it takes the form of radio waves and sometimes it is physical piece of paper under your shoe.
+Sometimes it takes the form of radio waves and sometimes it is a physical piece of paper under your shoe.